Tests before transplant

-Physical exams and tests before transplant depend on your diagnosis and health history, and may vary from hospital to hospital.
-Ask your doctor about any procedure you don’t understand and make sure you are comfortable with your treatment plan.
+Physical checkups and tests before transplant depend on your disease and health history.
+They also may vary from hospital to hospital.
+Typically, the tests include:

 - Blood tests